mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 };
 ```

-As can be seen from the comments, it's not mandatory to use all the keys in the layout object.
-For example, the `label` key is only used if the form-field has a label.
-It's also possible to include variations on the layout, as follows:
+As indicated by the comments, it's not mandatory to use all the keys in the layout object.
+For example, the `label` key is only utilized if the form-field includes a label.
+It's also possible to incorporate variations in the layout, as demonstrated below:

 ```tsx
 import { classnames as cn } from 'classnames';